Trending Topics

 For some good tool and equipment suggestions, as well as storage tips to help you get to your stuff quicker, check out Vententersearch.com.

-What I think
+What I think about the gear firefighters carry

 I think the proliferation of pocket space on turnout gear only encourages the pack rat gene that we all have.
-More space equals opportunity to carry more stuff.
+More space equals the opportunity to carry more stuff.

-I saw one tip on line that blew me away — remove the removable knee pads from your turnout gear pants and store nylon webbing in its place.
+I saw one tip online that blew me away — remove the removable knee pads from your turnout gear pants and store nylon webbing in its place.
 And how much of that stuff in your pockets ever sees the light of day except when you’re washing and drying your gear?

 I also think that carrying lots of tools around in your turnout gear encourages an undesirable characteristic: The round peg in the square hole syndrome.
 I’ve seen too many firefighters who try to make the tool — the one on their person — fit the task, rather than going to get the right tool for the job.
 This usually ends with less-than-desirable consequences.

-Let’s not forget the primary reasons why we wear a personal protective clothing ensemble for firefighting.
+Let’s not forget the primary reasons we wear a personal protective clothing ensemble for firefighting.
 First, it provides a measure of protection to the human body from thermal insult during firefighting operations from radiant and convected heat.

 Second, it is designed to “take the hit” and hopefully allow a firefighter to survive a flashover.
 For structural firefighters, your PPC is the equivalent of the wildland firefighter’s emergency fire shelter.